-- Click View > Breakpoints or Window > Breakpoints Window.
-The Breakpoints window appears. - Click the Templates tab of the Breakpoints window. - Select the breakpoint template that you want to specify as the default breakpoint template. - 4.
-Click Breakpoints > Set Default Breakpoint Template or click the Set Default Breakpoint Template icon in the Breakpoints window toolbar.
+Select View > Breakpoints (Windows) or Window > Breakpoints Window (Solaris, Linux).

+- 2. Click the Templates tab of the Breakpoints window. - Select the breakpoint template that you want to specify as the default breakpoint template. - 4.
+Select Breakpoints > Set Default Breakpoint Template or click the Set Default Breakpoint Template button in the Breakpoints window toolbar.

-The debugger now uses the breakpoint template that you specified as the basis for creating new breakpoints in your source code.
+The debugger will now use the breakpoint template that you have specified as the basis for creating new breakpoints in your source code.